TinkerEdgeT/mendel-docs/GettingStarted.md

 AndroidThings repository and will likely migrate out as time goes on and bom selections change.

-#### imx-gpu-viv/
-Contains the Vivante upstream binary drivers for the GPU.
-These are required to get the displays working.
-Also clonsed from the AndroidThings repository.

 #### linux-imx/
 Contains the source code for the Linux kernel.